TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2022-25 Smith’s Special Counsel Investigation.md

 - [Wiki](https://en.wikipedia.org/wiki/Smith_special_counsel_investigation)
 - [Wiki](https://en.wikipedia.org/wiki/FBI_investigation_into_Donald_Trump%27s_handling_of_government_documents)
-- The Smith special counsel investigation is an investigation opened by U.S. Attorney General, Merrick Garland, on November 18, 2022, to continue two investigations that had been initiated by the Department of Justice (DOJ).
-Garland appointed Jack Smith to lead the independent investigations.
-Smith was tasked with investigating former president Donald Trump's role in the January 6 United States Capitol attack, and Trump's mishandling of government records, including classified documents.
+- The Smith special counsel investigation was tasked with investigating former president Donald Trump's role in the January 6 United States Capitol attack, and Trump's mishandling of government records, including classified documents.
 - On 30 March 2022, the FBI opened a criminal investigation.
 - On 26 April 2022, a federal grand jury opened an investigation.
+- On 18 November 2022, Attorney General Garland appointed Jack Smith as Special Counsel to continue two investigations that had been initiated by the Department of Justice.
 # Mishandling Classified Documents
 - [Wiki](https://en.wikipedia.org/wiki/Federal_prosecution_of_Donald_Trump_(classified_documents_case))
 - [link](https://apnews.com/article/trump-documents-investigation-timeline-087f0c9a8368bb983a16b67dd31dcd4c) - timeline